Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 ---
 title: ServiceControl Hardware Considerations
-summary: Hardware recommendations for running ServiceControl
+summary: Hardware recommendations for running ServiceControl instances
-reviewed: 2021-06-23
+reviewed: 2023-04-04
 ---

-ServiceControl as an application can be used to process the entire message load of a system.
-This article provides general guidelines, recommendations, and performance benchmarks to help determine the resources to provide for a production environment.
+This article provides general guidelines, recommendations, and performance benchmarks to help determine the resources to provide for a ServiceControl production environment.
 To identify the hardware specifications for any system environment, a combination of testing with the system and the information provided below will need to be used.

 ## General recommendations

-* Install ServiceControl on a dedicated server in production.
+* Install ServiceControl (Primary, Audit and Monitoring), on a dedicated server in production.
-* Hosting ServiceControl and ServiceControl.Audit is preferred on separate servers.
-* A minimum of 12 GB of RAM per instance (excluding RAM for OS and other services).
+* A minimum of 16 GB of RAM (excluding RAM for OS and other services).
 * 2 GHz quad core CPU or better
-* [Database path](/servicecontrol/creating-config-file.md#host-settings-servicecontroldbpath) located on disks suitable for low latency write operations (fiber, solid state drives, raid 10), with a recommended IOPS of at least 7500.

-NOTE: Use a storage benchmark tool to measure disk performance, such as Windows System Assessment Tool (`winsat disk -drive g`), [CrystalDiskMark](https://crystalmark.info/en/software/crystaldiskmark/), or [DiskSpd](https://github.com/Microsoft/diskspd).
+* Databases on a separate disk from the operating system

+### Scale out

+If it is not possible to scale up a single machine to handle the system load, partition audit processing between multiple instances of ServiceControl.
+See [Multiple ServiceControl Instances](remotes.md) for more details.

 ### Hosting in the cloud